How is EGU structured?

 The EGU is a bottom-up organisation structured in scientific divisions, committees, and a council.
 The Union Council consists of the members of the Executive Board (president, vice-president, treasurer, general secretary, and executive secretary), the committee chairs, the division presidents, and the Union-level early career scientists representative.

-There are eight committees, which have administrative functions, and scientific divisions, responsible for scientific activities related to the Earth, planetary and space sciences.
+There are nine committees, which have administrative functions, and 22 scientific divisions, responsible for scientific activities related to the Earth, planetary and space sciences.
 Overall management and control of the Union rests in the hands of the elected Council (chaired by the president), which meets at least twice a year.
 The executive secretary and the chairs of the committees are nominated by, and are ex-officio members of, the Council.

 The EGU Executive Office is responsible for the day-to-day running of the Union, under the guidance of the Council, and provides overall assistance to all the officers involved in the organisation of the EGU.